 You need two threads and two needles for this technique.
 The needles recommended are tapestry with a bigger eye and a point to enter the fabric.

-How to Do Couching Embroidery
+How to Do Couching Stitch

-Step one: Draw your design on your fabric and set it into your hoop.
+Step one: Draw your couching stitch design on your fabric and set it into your hoop.
 A hoop is essential to keep the surface thread stable and help you maneuver the other thread as you stitch over the surface thread.

 Thread your two needles with different threads.
 One is the surface thread and the stitching thread can be a contrasting color depending on your design.
 This technique works well in a shade lighter or even the same color, the choice is yours.